-The credits produced by Equation (49) may be positive or negative, where positive values represent overcompliance with a given standard, while negative values indicate a shortfall, or noncompliance.
+The credits produced by Equation (50) above may be positive or negative, where positive values represent overcompliance with a given standard, while negative values indicate a shortfall, or noncompliance.
 If a manufacturer is at a shortfall in specific regulatory class, the modeling system may transfer available credits from a different regulatory class within the same model year, or carry credits forward from an earlier model year within the same regulatory class.
 As mentioned earlier, the modeling system keeps track of credits transferred or carried into or out of a specific regulatory class.
 A combination of credits earned, transferred or carried in, and transferred or carried out form the net credits attributed to a manufacturer, which are used to assess the degree of noncompliance (or if the net credits are positive, signify that the manufacturer has attained compliance).
 Even though the CO2 compliance program does not allow the use of civil penalties to offset shortfalls, but instead mandates that all manufacturers must attain compliance, the modeling system may still produce results where some manufacturers are shown as noncompliant.
 This situation is more likely to arise under particularly stringent regulatory scenarios, if a manufacturer runs out of available technologies for application prior to reaching compliance.

-In addition to the CO2 credits earned, the modeling system also calculates the value of the net credits accumulated by a manufacturer as shown in the following equation:
+In addition to the CO_2 credits earned, the modeling system also calculates the value of the net credits accumulated by a manufacturer as shown in the following equation:

-$$ValueCO2Credits{RC} = (CO2Credits{RC} + CO2CreditsIn{RC} - CO2CreditsOut{RC}) \times CO2CreditValue{RC}$$ (50)
+$$ValueCO2Credits{RC} = (CO2Credits{RC} + CO2CreditsIn{RC} - CO2CreditsOut{RC}) \times CO2CreditValue{RC}$$ (52)

-CO2Credits{RC}:
+$CO2Credits{RC}$:

-the amount of CO2 credits earned by a manufacturer in regulatory class RC; CO2CreditsIn{RC}:
+the amount of CO_2 credits earned by a manufacturer in regulatory class RC; $CO2CreditsIn{RC}$:

-the amount of CO2 credits transferred or carried into regulatory class RC;
+the amount of CO_2 credits transferred or carried into regulatory class RC; $CO2CreditsOut{RC}$:

-CO2CreditsOut{RC}:

-the amount of CO2 credits transferred or carried out of regulatory class RC; CO2CreditValue{RC}:
+the amount of CO_2 credits transferred or carried out of regulatory class RC; $CO2CreditValue{RC}$:

-the valuation of CO2 credits, specified in dollars, to apply per one credit of shortfall; and the calculated value of CO2 credits attributable to a manufacturer in regulatory class RC
+the valuation of CO2 credits, specified in dollars, to apply per one credit of shortfall; and the calculated value of CO_2 credits attributable to a manufacturer in regulatory class RC.

-ValueCO2Credits{RC}:
+$ValueCO2Credits{RC}$:

 In the equation above, the $CO2CreditValue{RC}$ is specified in the scenario definition, separately for each regulatory class and model year.
-The $ValueCO2Credits{RC}$, as calculated for a manufacturer in each regulatory class, is later used when calculating the effective cost of a technology application whenever the CAFE Model is configured to evaluate compliance with the CO_2 program.
+The $ValueCO2Credits{RC}$, as calculated for a manufacturer in each regulatory class, is later used when computing the effective cost of a technology application whenever the CAFE Model is configured to evaluate compliance with the CO_2 program.